houzyk/rails-postgres-m1/README.md

 `brew services start postgresql`

 Sometimes, the command `brew services start postgresql` may throw an error.
-You may then try to restart the server with `brew services start postgresql`.
+You may then try to restart the server with `brew services restart postgresql`.
 You can also restart the server by `brew services stop postgresql` followed by `brew services start postgresql`.

 Finally, you may check if everything is ok using `psql -d postgres`.
 If all is well, you would see something like: